 The EIB network comes right back after this.

-And I tell you something else, folks.
+Yeah, I'm going to tell you something else, folks.

-They're not voting Republican Democrat, they're voting pocketbook.
+They're voting pocketbook.

-People are hurting, and there is no relief in sight, and they are voting pocket book.
+People are hurting, and there is no relief in sight, and they are voting pocketbook.

-And that's another thing for Mr. Pluff and Mr. Axelrod and Mr. Emmanuel and Mr. Obama to remember at the end of this day, the pocketbook party is what will be triumphant if Republicans win here.
+And that's another thing for Mr. Plough and Mr. Axelrod and Mr. Emmanuel and Mr. Obama to remember at the end of this day, the pocketbook party is what will be triumphant if Republicans win here.

 It is not yours.

-They have earned it, and you're taking it.
+They have earned it and you're taking it.

 In many cases, before they've earned it.

-This giant house call, this rally planned for Thursday on the steps of the Capitol.
+Michelle Bachman, as I mentioned yesterday, this giant house call, this rally planned for Thursday on the steps of the Capitol.

-I'm hearing that it is growing by leaps and bound people from all over the country are trying to get there.
+People from all over the country are trying to get there.

-Now, Michelle was on Fox News Channel Fox and Friends this morning.
+Now, Michelle was on Fox News channel, Fox and Friends, this morning.

 Join you in what?

-To come and let the members of Congress know that all of the messages that came out in August at the town halls and tea parties are still relevant.
+Come and let the members of Congress know that all of the messages that came out in August at the town halls and tea parties are still relevant.

 People don't want to have government take over their health care.